isbhsun/Food-Deserts/README.md

     - Did not apply for and did not receive

     I defined a household as being food insecure if they applied for SNAP benefits or they have received SNAP benefits with the assumption that if a household has applied for this assistance, then they are in need of some form of income assistance to access food.

-    The question in the survey for income assistance in the form of SNAP since March 2020.

 - **Features**
     - Age